Phoenix-Finance/PhxContractAddressInfo/README.md

 # PhxContractAddressInfo
-All addresses info of deployed contracts for phx products
+All addresses information of the deployed contracts for Phoenix Finance products